diogro/cv/english.md

 [How does modularity in the genotype-phenotype map interact with development and evolution?]()

 - __Diogo Melo__
-- __Old Questions and Young Approaches to Animal Evolution__, edited by Drs.
-Martín-Durán & Vellutini, 2019 in press
+-  In: Martín-Durán J., Vellutini B. (eds) __Old Questions and Young Approaches to Animal Evolution__.
+Fascinating Life Sciences.
+Springer, Cham

 `2016`
 [Modularity and Integration](http://www.sciencedirect.com/science/article/pii/B9780128000496000445)